lucky0101/Greeting-App/README.md

 update password hash to Bcryp as it latest on (29-9-2016) in the future follow the standard, also update the php interface as you want or feel secure.
 <br /><br />

-<b> purpose of it just show the basic mechanism and UI/UX of basic php real work application.</b>
+<b> purpose of it just show the basic mechanism and UI/UX of basic php real work application From scratch.</b>

 <br /><br />